9 Dog Breeds That Hate Winter

 6. Great Dane

-The Great Dane is a big dog.
+One of the facts about Great Danes is that they are big dogs.
 But, they have a short coat and not much insulation, so they tend to get cold easily.
 They might be happy to play in the snow for a little bit if you put a coat and some dog boots on them, but they’ll likely be ready to come back inside and warm up after a short jaunt in the snow.
-They might just prefer to stay inside and curl up on the couch instead.
+A Great Dane might just prefer to stay inside and curl up on the couch instead.

 7. Miniature Pinscher